polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 ```

 This ensures that all clients having connected to our web socket backend registering interest in
-the above messages, will be notified every time the message is published by our Hyperlambda.
+the above messages will be notified every time the message is published by backend.
 If you wish, you can open up multiple browser windows simultaneously and point them
 to [localhost:4201](http://localhost:4201/), and write something into any chat, and see how the
 message is instantly received in all browser windows.